joshhanley/dotfiles/README.md

 13. Manual copy:
 	- Sites directory
 	- Development directory
+14. Remap spotlight to Option+Space
-14. Open the following and setup:
+15. Open the following and setup:
 	- Spark
 	- Backup and Sync
 	- Alfred and relink preferences